How can we help you today?

 Inadequate contact information

-If your contact details are missing or hard to find, potential customers may give up on reaching you.
+If your contact details are missing or hard to find, potential customers may give up trying to reach you.

-Place your contact information in prominent locations on your website, like the footer or the header.
+Place your contact information prominently on your website, such as in the footer or header.
 Include multiple contact methods, like email, phone number, social media, and contact forms, so users can easily get in touch.

 Neglecting SEO